Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

-Question #1: Are they Docetics (or Gnostics) who are simply “professing” Christianity, but are not truly born again?
+Question #1: Are the people John is addressing Docetics who are simply “professing” Christianity, but are not truly born again?

 This is a key question, which I believe both John and the entire Bible make clear.
-Outside of the Gospels, there are absolutely NO biblical writings which were addressed to people outside of the covenants of God.
+Outside of the SECONDARY purpose of the Gospels, there are absolutely NO biblical writings which were addressed to people outside of the covenants of God.

 - In the Old Testament, the writings are to and about the Jewish nation.

-- Even the Gospel’s dominate purpose was to create an accurate account of key truths and points of Jesus’ earthly life, lineage and ministry for the church born after the demise of those who walked with Him.
-Their use as an evangelistic book was a secondary consideration.
+- Even the Gospel’s FIRST and PRIMARY purpose was to create an accurate account of key truths and points concerning Jesus’ earthly life, lineage and ministry for BELIEVERS born after the demise of those who walked with Him.
+Their use as an evangelistic book was a SECONDARY consideration.

 - John mentioned the use of his Gospel as including evangelism in Jn.
-20:30,31. their primary purpose was to preserve the life and teachings of Jesus for future generations of Christians.
+20:30,31.
+But their primary purpose was to preserve the life and teachings of Jesus for future generations of Christians.

 Paul tells us the intent and intended audience of all scripture.